Functional Medicine for MS - My 1st appointment

 He asked me a lot of interesting questions like what countries had I travelled to in the past? is there a history of MS or cancer in my family? how am I sleeping? how regularly do I go to the toilet? do I have any food allergies or intolerances? and have I been tested for Lyme Disease before.
 I took the recent blood work I'd had done then he asked me how my adrenals are which was interesting.
 I suspect I've had problems with my adrenals for years so I asked to be tested.
 Ever since I got Glandular Fever and Epstein Barr virus in my teens I think my adrenals have been up and down.
 It's only since discovering adaptogenic herbs, things like Medicinal Mushrooms and Rhodiola that I started researching about what adrenal fatigue actually is and how I can support my body.

 After talking through all the questions he handed me several pieces of paper for various tests to have done and we booked a follow up appointment.
-That initial appointment cost $450 with any follow ups costing $250.
-But dont let that put you off as I walked away with all the tests I wanted so I'm really happy I went.
+That initial appointment cost $450 aus with any follow ups costing $250 aus.
+But don’t let that put you off as I walked away with all the tests I wanted so I'm really happy I went.

 I've listed all of these tests below with the cost in Aussie dollars beside each.